-5.5 Dangerous goods
+4.5.5 Dangerous goods

-Detailed information about conditions for the transport of dangerous goods can be found in the network statements of IMs involved in Corridor North Sea-Mediterranean.
-Links to the network statements can be found in Book 2 of this CID.
+Detailed information about conditions for the transport of dangerous goods can be found in the Network Statements of the IMs involved in the Corridor or in the NCI portal (see Section 2).

-5.6 Exceptional transport
+4.5.6 Exceptional transport

-Detailed information about conditions for the carriage of exceptional consignments can be found in the network statements of IMs involved in Corridor North Sea-Mediterranean.
-Links to the network statements can be found in Book 2 of this CID.
+Detailed information about conditions for the carriage of exceptional consignments can be found in the Network Statements of the IMs involved in the Corridor in the NCI portal (Section 2).